Gontar384/CARSOLD_APP/README.md

 # Hello World!

 CAR$OLD is car advertising portal, build to be affordable for everyone.
 It's fullstack web application, written with SpringBoot (Java) and React (TypeScript and Tailwind for styling), using PostgreSQL as database.
-Project is highly connected with
-Google Cloud Project, which it uses APIs and buckets from.
-Let me shortly walk you through!
+It's highly related to Google Cloud Project, because it uses its APIs and buckets to validate and store data.
+Running app locally is possible and I'll show you a full tutorial towards the end of this text.
+However it takes up some time to set up and I can confidently recommend visiting the site instead, where you can test it!

-Application is deployed at: [carsold.pl](https://carsold.pl)
+Application is currently available at: [carsold.pl](https://carsold.pl)
+deployed using Render(backend), Netlify(frontend) and Neon(database)

 Presentation video (in Polish with English subtitles available): [youtube.com](https://www.youtube.com/watch?v=ImOQ-unvxQ0)

 It's utterly responsive, with all features working 100% correctly on PC and mobile.
 Visual layer is full of animated components, and UI/UX features.
 It's available in two languages: polish and english.

+Let me shortly walk you through its functionality!

 ### Unauthorized user features
 - Searching offers: user can either use navigation bar input or go to search page and use up to 20 filter options, sorting included;